 The Certificate in Urban Studies encourages students to explore the nature and functions of the modern city from a cross-disciplinary perspective.
 Breadth of perspective is mandated by requiring students to take urban courses from a number of departments across campus, including Geography, Political Science, and Sociology & Anthropology.
 This popular certificate is SFU’s only exclusively urban credential at the undergraduate level.

-The Certificate in Spatial Information Systems [SIS] is based on courses taught by one of the strongest and most diverse SIS research groups in Canada.
-SIS is an exciting field of Geography that includes Geographic Information Science; spatial analysis and modeling; geovisualization; geospatial interface research; remote sensing; and mobile networks.
+The Certificate in Geographic Information Science [GIS] is based on courses taught by one of the strongest and most diverse SIS research groups in Canada.
+GIS is an exciting field of Geography that includes Geographic Information Science; spatial analysis and modeling; geovisualization; geospatial interface research; remote sensing; and mobile networks.
 Together these form a cutting-edge cluster of technologies and intellectual endeavours that provide insight into spatial phenomena and their geographical context.